vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 ## Upload Context
 As copying meshes from CPU buffer to GPU buffer wont be the only thing we are going to do, we are going to create a small abstraction for this sort of short-lived commands.

-Lets begin by adding a new struct to VulkanEngine, and a function for immediate command execution.
+Let's begin by adding a new struct to VulkanEngine, and a function for immediate command execution.

 ```cpp
 struct UploadContext {